Amplitude-Developer-Docs/amplitude-dev-center/README.md

 ## Notes
 - The files in the repo make use of [Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) features.
 If you don't have Insiders, you can still build, but some [features](https://squidfunk.github.io/mkdocs-material/insiders/#available-features) won't render in your build.
+- If you're using VS Code, install the [markdownlint extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint).
+This extension flags problems with your markdown.
+The project includes a config file to cut down on noisier errors.

 ## Resources